greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 :   The `compresslevel` option is valid only if `appendoptimized=TRUE`.

 :   **fillfactor** — The fillfactor for a table is a percentage between 10 and 100.
 100 \(complete packing\) is the default.
 When a smaller fillfactor is specified, `INSERT` operations pack table pages only to the indicated percentage; the remaining space on each page is reserved for updating rows on that page.
 This gives `UPDATE` a chance to place the updated copy of a row on the same page as the original, which is more efficient than placing it on a different page.
 For a table whose entries are never updated, complete packing is the best choice, but in heavily updated tables smaller fillfactors are appropriate.
 This parameter cannot be set for TOAST tables.

-:   **oids=FALSE** — This setting is the default, and it ensures that rows do not have object identifiers assigned to them.
-VMware does not support using `WITH OIDS` or `oids=TRUE` to assign an OID system column.On large tables, such as those in a typical Greenplum Database system, using OIDs for table rows can cause wrap-around of the 32-bit OID counter.
-Once the counter wraps around, OIDs can no longer be assumed to be unique, which not only makes them useless to user applications, but can also cause problems in the Greenplum Database system catalog tables.
-In addition, excluding OIDs from a table reduces the space required to store the table on disk by 4 bytes per row, slightly improving performance.
-You cannot create OIDS on a partitioned or column-oriented table \(an error is displayed\).
-This syntax is deprecated and will be removed in a future Greenplum release.

 ON COMMIT
 :   The behavior of temporary tables at the end of a transaction block can be controlled using `ON COMMIT`.
 The three options are: